-\item \itemname{Compilation}~\cite[Section 22.2.2]{ecma_262} The AST of the regex is transformed into a matcher function which takes two arguments: \begin{commalist} \item an input string, where the regex tries to find a match \item and an index (a position in the string), at which the match should start \end{commalist}.
-This function returns either \inlinecode{mismatch}\footnote{Named \inlinecode{failure} in the specification, but we prefer \inlinecode{mismtach} to avoid confusion with assertion failures.}, indicating that no match was found, or a \inlinecode{MatchState}~\cite[22.2.2.1]{ecma_262} containing the input string, the index at which the match ended, and a description of the capture groups defined during the matching process.
+\item \itemname{Compilation}~\cite[Section 22.2.2]{ecma_262} The AST of the regex is transformed into a matcher function which takes two arguments: \begin{commalist} \item an input string to search for a match \item and an index (a position in the string) to start the search at \end{commalist}.
+This function returns either \inlinecode{mismatch}\footnote{Named \inlinecode{failure} in the specification, but in this paper we prefer \inlinecode{mismatch} to avoid confusion with assertion failures.}, indicating that no match was found, or a \inlinecode{MatchState}~\cite[22.2.2.1]{ecma_262} containing the input string, the index at which the match ended, and a description of the capture groups defined during the matching process.

-\item \itemname{Execution}~\cite[Section 22.2.5]{ecma_262} At a later point, when the user calls one of the JavaScript RegExp API functions (\texttt{match}, \texttt{matchAll}, \texttt{exec}, etc.), the generated matcher function is called through the \inlinecode{RegExp.prototype.exec} function.
+\item \itemname{Execution}~\cite[Section 22.2.5]{ecma_262} At a later point, when the user calls one of the JavaScript RegExp API functions (\texttt{match}, \texttt{matchAll}, \texttt{exec}, etc.), the generated matcher function is called through the \inlinejs{RegExp.prototype.exec} function.

 \end{enumerate}